jhonatanctin/BaufestTests/README.md

 request

-6. On header folder right click and add a new file with the name 'headersAddPet.json'
+6. On header folder right click and add a new file with the name 'headersAddPet.json' Copy the info contains in this GitHub reposotory karate/src/test/java/header/headersAddPet.json

-7. On request folder right click and add a new file with the name 'requestAddPet.json'
+8. On request folder right click and add a new file with the name 'requestAddPet.json' Copy the info contains in this GitHub reposotory karate/src/test/java/request/requestAddPet.json